 For graduate students, a grade of “B-” is minimally adequate.
 A graduate student does not receive credit for a course in which they receive the grade of “C+” or lower.
 A grade of “C+” and below is entered as “F.”

 Naropa allows a grade of Incomplete/Failure (I/F), which is granted to students who have fallen behind in their work due to exceptional, unforeseen circumstances.
-I/F grades are appropriate when (1) there are extenuating, exceptional circumstances; and (2) only a small portion of the course requirements remain to be completed.
+Incomplete grades (designated as a I/F) are appropriate when (1) there are extenuating, exceptional circumstances; and (2) only a small portion of the course requirements remain to be completed.
 I/F grades are assigned by the instructor at their discretion.
 If the instructor agrees to grant an I/F grade, an Incomplete Agreement form must be completed, signed by the student and the instructor, and submitted to Student Administrative Services before a grade can be entered as Incomplete/Failure.

-I/F grades allow students up to one additional semester to complete the work.
-Unless noted otherwise by the faculty, course work for Incomplete grades given in the spring or summer semester is due by the end of the following fall semester.
-Course work for Incomplete grades given in the fall semester is due by the end of the following spring semester.
-The instructor may set an earlier deadline for submission of course work at their discretion.
+Incompletes allow students up to 90 days from the end of the impacted semester (one additional semester) to complete the work.
+Please note: The instructor may set an earlier deadline for submission of course work at their discretion.
 It is the student’s responsibility to finish the work in time for it to be evaluated and graded, and for the grade to be submitted to the registrar by the respective semester's grading deadline.
 Failure to complete the work by the deadline will result in a final grade of “F” for the course.
-Further extensions to an incomplete agreement are considered only for fully documented medical or family emergencies or other extenuating circumstances.
+Extensions to an Incomplete Agreement beyond 90 days are considered only for fully documented medical/ family emergencies or other additional extenuating circumstances by using the Exception to University Policy process.

 All required courses in the student’s degree plan (e.g. major, minor, and core curriculum) must be taken for a letter grade, except for courses such as group process, where letter grades are inappropriate, and for courses the program has designated as pass/fail.
 Elective courses may be taken on a pass/fail basis, with the student’s academic advisor’s approval.
 For undergraduate pass/fail courses, all grades of “C” and above convert to a final reported grade of “P.” For graduate pass/fail courses, grades of “B-” and above convert to “P.” A grade of “P” does not affect the student’s grade point average.
 A grade of “F” lowers the student’s grade point average.
 The pass/fail option must be selected during the registration and add/drop periods.
 A student who wishes to change a course to pass/fail must complete a form and submit it to Student Administrative Services.